Laparotomy for Pelvic ProblemsSkip to the navigation

 Laparotomy is most often done:

 - When a person has a life-threatening condition that requires surgery right away.
-For example, it may be done for appendicitis or ectopic pregnancy.
+For example, it may be done for ectopic pregnancy.

 - When scarring (adhesions) or abnormal conditions make it hard to use laparoscopy to see inside the belly.